Kaist-ICLab/Causal-Inference-Tutorial/README.md

-# A Tutorial on Causal Analysis of Human Behavior Using Mobile Sensor Data
+# A Tutorial on Matching-based Causal Analysis of Human Behavior Using Smartphone Sensor Data

 This repository includes: